What We Want

 - Stories should be a minimum of 10,000 words and should not exceed 200,000 words.
-At present, we are looking primarily for stories in the 35,000—60,000 range, but we will not discount longer works out of hand.
-Stories that are 10,000—35,000 will be considered for publishing as ebooks only.
-The only exception is if you are writing for an anthology.
+At present, we are looking primarily for stories in the 20,000-50,000 word range.

 - Please do not send queries, outlines, or proposals for stories that you have not yet written.

 - Less Than Three Press will not consider manuscripts currently under submission to another publisher or anonymous writings.